afnid/CoreEFI/README.md

 Somewhere above 8,400 rpm's, the events get queued.
 Again this is a 12 tooth decoder and simulated encoder.

-<br>And for a little fun, 16 cylinders, 64 events, 60 tooth cam encoder:</b>
+<b>And for a little fun, 16 cylinders, 64 events, 60 tooth cam encoder:</b>

 <pre>
 +late=  12	rpm=    3914	+deg=   0.28